CuberPro/wca.cuber.pro/INSTALL.md

 To protect some private credentials, it is highly recommended to have a 'local copy' of some config files.
 In this project, there are three.

- - First one is `config/cookie.php`, copy it to `cookie.local.php` and add some random string to its content, this is used by  `cookieValidationKey`;
+ - First one is `config/web/request.php`, copy it to `request.local.php` and add some random string to `cookieValidationKey`;
- - Another one is `config/db.php`, copy it to `db.local.php`, it has the credentials for the database, so configure it according to your own situation;
+ - Another one is `config/common/db.php`, copy it to `db.local.php`, it has the credentials for the database, so configure it according to your own situation;
  - The final one is `commands/shell/wca_db/my.cnf`, copy it to `my.local.cnf`, it is used for the update script, similar to `db.php`.

-Finally you have to run the following command in the `config` directory to create the `wcaDb` file:
+Finally you have to run the following command in the `config/common` directory to create the `wcaDb` file:

 ```bash
 echo 0 > wcaDb